huggingface/blog/object-detection-leaderboard.md

 Some object detection models can receive additional text queries to search for target objects described in the text.
 This way, these detectors (called zero-shot) are not limited to detecting objects seen during training.

-However, the diversity of detectors go beyond the range of output classes they can recognize.
-They vary in terms of underlying architectures, model sizes, processing speeds and prediction accuracy.
+However, the detectors' diversity goes beyond the range of output classes they can recognize.
+They vary in terms of underlying architectures, model sizes, processing speeds, and prediction accuracy.

 A popular metric used to evaluate the accuracy of predictions made by an object detection model is a metric known as **Average Precision (AP)** and its variants, which will be explained further.